Wednesday, December 26, 2012

 There is an area of the museum that has a collage of photos of the era when Reagan came into office as President, along with words that described the issues of the time: shortages, gas lines, job issues, unfair taxes, frustration....

-For us, there were no golden years.
+For us, there were little to no golden years.

 The Olympics are so important to kids - all our hopes and dreams became manifest in the amazing abilities of athletes we looked up to.
 Except for when it got cancelled.
 This might have been when the Cold War became more painfully real to kids who could not yet understand it.